Medications for schizophrenia

 Which side effects you have (if any) depends on the active ingredient in the medication and the dosage.

 There is not enough research on the effects of taking antipsychotic medications for a long time.
 It is thought that taking them for many years may lead to changes in some areas of the brain.
-The consequences of these changes are not yet clear, though.
+But it's not clear whether this actually happens and, if so, what effects it has.

-• Typical antipsychotics are more likely to cause abnormal motor behavior (movements).
+• First-generation antipsychotics are more likely to cause abnormal motor behavior (abnormal movements).

-• Atypical antipsychotics are more likely to cause weight gain and metabolic problems.
+• Second-generation antipsychotics are more likely to cause weight gain and metabolic problems.

-• Some atypical antipsychotics are a little better at reducing lack of drive and concentration problems.
+• Some second-generation antipsychotics are a little better at reducing lack of drive and concentration problems.

 Sometimes the differences depend more on the specific active ingredient in the medication rather than the group it belongs to.
 It is not completely clear how important these differences are, and it's still a matter of debate.